circleci/circleci-docs/jekyll/_cci2/persist-data.md

 Usage of network transfer to self-hosted runners can be mitigated by using custom local storage, such as a persistent volume as opposed to the built-in caches/workspaces provided by CircleCI.

 Billing for storage can be minimized by evaluating your storage needs and setting custom storage retention periods for artifacts, workspaces, and caches on the [CircleCI web app](https://app.circleci.com/) by navigating to **Plan > Usage Controls**.
+Additionally, pulling images from a us-east-1 via ECR for example would not incur charges as we also host in us-east-1.

 ## See also
 {: #see-also }